venmo/flaskeleton/README.md

 Clone this repo and cd into the venmo-flask directory.
-Create a constants.py file with these definitions:
+Run `python setup.py` to automatically create a constants.py file.

+If you choose to make a Venmo app later, fill in the constants file with this information:
 <table>
     <tr>
     <td> CONSUMER_ID </td>